openhoat/hid-handler/README.md

 ## Usage

-hid-handler first registers the devices you want, or all the detected ones.
+Hid handler first registers the devices you want, or all the detected ones.

 After starting, every registered devices are mapped to an event handler class (see [event-handlers](tree/master/lib/event-handlers)).

 Each event handler class is matching a type of device (keyboard, mouse, ...).

-hid-handler exposes an event emitter to manage all type of events.
+Hid handler exposes an event emitter to manage all type of events.

 Types of event :